CA4022/CSC1109-Data-Speed-and-Scale/docs/lab3/index.md

 ## What is Pig? 󱀆&nbsp; ##

 In our previous lab we discovered Apache Hive, a higher-level abstraction over HDFS/MR intended to make cluster computing more convenient and accessible for less specialised programmers.
-You likely noticed though that although Hive is convenient to use, it is not convenient to set up.
-Apache Pig is an even more high-level way to orchestrate tasks on a HDFS/MR cluster.
-If Pig detects a hadoop config it will immediately connect to that config and use it to execute its queries.
-Queries in pig are made using a procedural SQL-like language called "pig latin".
+Apache Pig is another abstraction that allows you to orchestrate tasks on a HDFS/MR cluster.
+If Pig detects a hadoop config it will immediately connect to that config and use it to execute its instructions.
+Instructions in pig are made using a scripting-like language called "pig latin".
 This language allows programmers to easily interact with a HDFS/MR cluster and do simple analyses in a familiar, procedural way.

 ## Pig Examples ##